willgraham345/drl_swarm/README.md

 ## Repo `src/` Folders
 ### `webots_pkg`
 - The main source for development.
-All launch files can be found here
+All launch files can be found here, and more information can be found in the section below:
 #### Files of Note
 ### `mocap` & `mocap_msgs` & `mocap4ros2_vicon`
 - Open-source ROS2 tool used to interface with Vicon motion capture system in Large Robotics Lab.